 BOOM!
-That’s how immediate the impact of visual merchandising is on retail shoppers – and why effective visuals are a strategic asset in omnichannel retail.
+That’s how immediate the impact of visual merchandising is on retail shoppers – and why compelling visuals are a strategic asset in omnichannel retail.
 Visual merchandising presents a retailer’s physical store or e-commerce website in an enticing way to attract customers.
 Yet the objective isn’t just to look alluring – it’s to fuel retail purchases.

 Let’s look at how timeless design principles impact shopper psychology and drive traffic and sales both in stores and online.

-Visuals get ‘all up in your face’
+Visuals get ‘all up in your face.’

 In our age of digital and social media, visuals matter because:

 - The average person’s attention span is 8 seconds or less – which, remarkably, is shorter than the attention span of a goldfish